dinoair/mipt_network_course/README.md

-# background_changer is a project that utilizes person segmentation to change background in portraits.
+This is a project that utilizes person segmentation to change background in portraits.